vtd002/firmware-himax-we-i-plus/README.md

 # Edge Impulse firmware for Himax WE-I Plus

 [Edge Impulse](https://www.edgeimpulse.com) enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
-This repository contains the Edge Impulse firmware for the ST B-L475E-IOT01A development board.
+This repository contains the Edge Impulse firmware for the Himax WE-I Plus development board.
 This device supports all Edge Impulse device features, including ingestion, remote management and inferencing.

 ## Requirements